-Midge Management Ohio, supported through the Delaware County Board of Commissioners through the Ohio University Voinovich School, aims to find novel and environmentally conscience solutions to control pestiferous midge flies at and around wastewater treatment plants in Delaware County, Ohio.
-We elucidate visual communication signals (flashing wing beat frequencies) and oviposition foraging cues (polarized light) and investigate how these signals or cues may have evolved.
-Therefore, by understanding the mechanisms of midge fly communication and resource-foraging, we hope to develop acquired knowledge for future application in wastewater treatment plants; ultimately, helping to put clean water back into the environment!
+Midge Management Ohio, supported by the Delaware County Board of Commissioners through the Ohio University Voinovich School, aims to find innovative and environmentally-friendly solutions to control pestiferous midge flies at and around wastewater treatment plants in Delaware County, Ohio.
+The research should reveal the type of visual cues that midge flies use to locate egg-laying resources, the type of signals midges rely on to identify potential mates, and new earth-friendly substances, and combinations of substances, that can be used to kill pest midges.
+By understanding the mechanisms of midge fly communication and resource-foraging, we hope to develop acquired knowledge for future application in wastewater treatment plants; ultimately, helping to put clean water back into the environment!

 THE FLY PEST